 Someone with a substance use disorder may repeatedly use alcohol or drugs despite the consequences.
 More than 20 million Americans struggle with substance use, including 8 million people who also have a mental health disorder, according to the Substance Abuse and Mental Health Services Administration (SAMHSA).

 At Vaya, we see you as a person, not a diagnosis.
-Founded upon SAMHSA’s guiding principles of recovery, we believe that recovery focuses on the whole person and:
+Founded upon SAMHSA’s guiding principles of recovery, we believe that recovery focuses on

 • Emerges from hope